chen42/presentations/cho_at.md

 	* well absorbed from the gut and are readily distributed to the CNS.

 * <span id="drug"> scopolamine </span> has longer duration of action and stronger CNS effect than <span id="drug"> atropine </span>

 * excreted in the urine with a half-life of about 2 hours.

 ---

+## <span id="drug"> Atropine, Scopolamine</span>
+### Cardiac Indications
+* sinus bradycardia with reduced cardiac output and hypotension or ischemia.
+	* sometimes occurs after a myocardial infarction.
+	* i.v. <span id="drug"> Atropine </span>
+* symptomatic atrioventricular blocking
+	* <span id="drug"> atropine </span>
+* primary use of <span id="drug"> atropine </span>

+---

 ## <span id="drug"> Atropine, Scopolamine </span>
 ### Ocular Indications
 * localized application to produce mydriasis
 	* facilitate ophthalmoscopic examination of the peripheral retina
 	* effect of <span id="drug"> atropine, scopolamine </span> can last for days
 		* they bind to pigments in the iris that slowly release the drugs.
-		* people with darker irises bind more atropine and experience a more prolonged effect than do people with lighter irises.
+People with darker irises bind more atropine and experience a more prolonged effect than do people with lighter irises.
-* to produce cycloplegia and permit the accurate determination of refractive errors,
+* to produce cycloplegia and permit the accurate determination of refractive errors
-* [cyclopentolate](https://www.clinicalkey.com/#!/content/drug_monograph/6-s2.0-1277) are preferred for inducing cycloplegia and mydriasis (rapid onset of action, lasting a day)
+* [cyclopentolate](https://www.clinicalkey.com/#!/content/drug_monograph/6-s2.0-1277) is preferred for inducing cycloplegia and mydriasis (rapid onset of action, lasting a day) for diagnostic purpose.
 * should be only used when both mydriasis and cycloplegia or prolonged action is required
-	* short-lasting mydriasis can be induced by <span id="drug">  phenylephrine </span> or [tropicamide](#/tropicamide)
+	* short-lasting mydriasis can be induced by <span id="drug"> phenylephrine </span>, which does not induce cycloplegia.
 * reduce muscle spasm and pain caused by inflammation
 	* treat iritis and cyclitis (inflammation of the iris and ciliary muscles) associated with infection, trauma, or surgery.
 	* long-lasting effects are valuable

----

-## <span id="drug"> Atropine, Scopolamine</span>
-###  Cardiac Indications
-* sinus bradycardia with reduced cardiac output and hypotension or ischemia.
-	* sometimes occurs after a myocardial infarction.
-	* i.v. <span id="drug"> Atropine </span>
-* symptomatic atrioventricular blocking
-	* <span id="drug"> atropine </span>

 ---